ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   substantially equivalent objects for networking by convention.
 - Transport Services systems SHOULD implement each Selection Property, Connection Property, and Message Context Property specified in this document.
-  The interface SHOULD be implemented even when in a specific implementation/platform it will always result in no operation, e.g. there is no action when the API specifies a Property that is not available in a transport protocol implemented on a specific platform.
+  The Transport Services API SHOULD be implemented even when in a specific implementation/platform it will always result in no operation, e.g. there is no action when the API specifies a Property that is not available in a transport protocol implemented on a specific platform.
 For example, if TCP is the only underlying transport protocol,